wormhole-foundation/wormhole-token-list/updating.md

 to add to this if defining a new market.

 ## Generating output

+> For contributors with write privileges, an action should automatically run on your PR to perform the update.

 After updating the above files, run the below to update the `.md` and `.json` outputs:
 ```
 npm run gen